Zimbabweans vote but hopes of ending economic freefall look dim | Politics

 Zimbabweans vote but hopes of ending economic freefall look dim

-The presidential result is expected later, though well ahead of a five-day deadline.
-In Harare, only 18 out of 77 polling stations opened on time, which the Zimbabwe Electoral Commission blamed on delays in the printing of ballot papers caused by court challenges.
+By late afternoon he had yet to vote but was determined to see it through.
+The electoral commission blamed the delays on late printing of ballot papers caused by court challenges, saying in a morning statement that only 18 out of Harare's 77 polling stations had opened on time.

-Zimbabweans lined up to vote on Wednesday saying they were hungry for change from relentless economic chaos but analysts were sceptical that the ruling ZANU-PF party would allow a credible election or any loosening of its stranglehold on power.
+Zimbabweans waited for hours to vote on Wednesday, saying they were hungry for change from economic chaos, but analysts were sceptical that the ruling ZANU-PF party would allow a credible election or any loosening of its stranglehold on power.
 President Emmerson Mnangagwa is seeking re-election after a first term during which runaway inflation, currency shortages and sky-high unemployment left many Zimbabweans reliant on dollar remittances from relatives abroad to make ends meet.

 Chamisa was mobbed by supporters chanting his name as he arrived to vote in Kuwadzana.
 He predicted he would win but said the ruling party and the electoral commission would seek to deny him his victory.
 "Funny games or no funny games, our victory is certain.
 We are going to continue to insist on a credible election and making sure we have a legitimate result out of this election," he said.

 The government and the electoral commission have said the election would be free and fair.
-Mnangagwa voted at Sherwood Primary School in the city of Kwekwe, where dozens of voters lined up from 6 a.m.
+Mnangagwa voted at Sherwood Primary School in the city of Kwekwe.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)